nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 .. topic:: **Dataset formatting: data shape**

-    It is important to appreciate two main representations for storing and accessing more than one nifti images, that is sets of MRI scans:
+    It is important to appreciate two main representations for storing and accessing more than one Nifti images, that is sets of MRI scans:

     - a big 4D matrix representing (3D MRI + 1D for time), stored in a single
-      nifti file.
+      Nifti file.
       `FSL <http://www.fmrib.ox.ac.uk/fsl/>`_ users tend to
       prefer this format.
-    - several 3D matrices representing each time point (single 3D volume) of the session, stored in set of 3D nifti or analyse files.
+    - several 3D matrices representing each time point (single 3D volume) of the session, stored in set of 3D Nifti or analyse files.
       `SPM <http://www.fil.ion.ucl.ac.uk/spm/>`_ users tend
       to prefer this format.